saltastroops/fastapi-generic-permissions/README.md

 ### Changing the error message and status code

 Sometimes it is not appropriate to return the status code 403 if the user is not allowed to perform a request.
-For example, if a malicious user `demon` tries to view the personal details for a user `saint`, you might not want to tell `demon` that `saint` actually exists.
+For example, if a malicious user `demon` tries to view the personal details of a user `saint`, you might not want to tell `demon` that `saint` actually exists.

 Instead you can return a `404 Not Found` error by passing the status code as an argument to the Permission function.